IntensiveCoLearning/english_2nd/Auryx Moen&183Aaros.md

 - P36:When the family left vitnam by boat, but the boat was intersept by Paris, after years of trying the father located the son in Taihland
 - When the family left vietnam by boat, bound for Thailand, but the boat was intercepted(Rubbed on a way from A to B) by pirates, after years of trying, the father located his son in Tailland.

+### 2024.10.28
+- 完结撒花🎇🎇🎇🎇🎇🎇
+- P37:A goo in mail snail traiffic along the busy pencil daniel turn pike, a leaking vail on the tankers ride driveway see it across a forty mile stratch of each bound side.
+- Right Answer:A gooey mess snarls(make something into problem) traffic along the busy Pennsylvania Turnpike.
+A leaking valve on a tanker spread driveway sealant across a 40-mile stretch of the eastbound side.
+- P38: A music is being played at a church in Germany, and well it really lives up to its name.
+Since it started there happened(have been) just eleven chore(chord) changes, and the next one is scheduled in july, 2012